The Thin Blue Line

 Five years later, in November 2015, Leo Junker receives a letter with a photo of Angelica.
 Two words are written on the back of the photo: help me.

 For Leo Junker, these are new times.
-A year and a half has passed since the crescendo of Master, Keeper, Liar, Friend, and Leo Junker is finally free of his drug addiction.
+A year and a half has passed since the crescendo of Master, Liar, Traitor, Friend, and Leo Junker is finally free of his drug addiction.
 He’s moved in with Sam and is slowly beginning to get his life in order – a life that does not include John Grim Grimberg, the prisoner who escaped and disappeared without a trace.
 As far as anyone knows, Grim is still on the run somewhere, while Leo is on his way home.
 They’re far away from each other, but then the thing with the letter happens.
 And so it begins: their paths must cross one last time.

 A few days after Leo received the peculiar letter, the unthinkable happens.
 Terror strikes Paris, and the names that are now so well known echo across the world: Stade de France, Saint-Denis, Bataclan.
 It’s horrible, but it won’t end there.
 There are signs indicating that a suspected terrorist has entered Sweden and is planning to carry out a terrorist attack somewhere in the country.
 While Sweden collectively holds its breath and the police are on the hunt for the suspected terrorist, Leo Junker and his colleague Gabriel Birck are searching for the truth about a five year old murder that no one longer cares about.